Your Radio City Music Hall Concert Guide

 Concessions: Theater Standard, Expensive

-Lines: Peak crowding 15 minutes before showtime and during intermission (10-15 minute waits typical).
-Upper mezzanine levels have fewer stand options.
-Buy from main orchestra concourse before heading to your seat.
+Lines: Peak crowding 15 minutes before showtime and during any breaks (10-15 minute waits).
+Upper mezzanine levels have fewer options.
+Buy from the main orchestra concourse before heading to your seat.

 Drinks

-Water: complimentary cup ($0) if you bring your own bottle to fill at concourse fountains, or bottled water $5-7.
-Soda/fountain drinks $6-9.
+Water: complimentary cup at concourse fountains if you bring your own bottle, or bottled $5-7.
+Soda $6-9.
 Coffee/hot beverages $5-8.

 Merchandise